-In the November, 1941 issue of American Cinematographer, Arthur Edeson, ASC’s expert camerawork in the crime drama The Maltese Falcon was one of the recent releases discussed in the column “Photography of the Month.”
+In the November 1941 issue of AC, Arthur Edeson, ASC’s expert camerawork in the crime drama The Maltese Falcon was one of the recent releases discussed in the column “Photography of the Month.”

 While uncredited, the review was penned by AC editor-in-chief William Stull, ASC.
-Of note is how the release of Citizen Kane in May of that same year had already become extremely influential, with Gregg Toland, ASC’s memorable work in that film still clearly in the forefront of people’s minds:
+Of note is how the release of Citizen Kane in May of that same year had already become extremely influential, with Gregg Toland, ASC’s memorable camerawork still clearly in the forefront of people’s minds.

 The Maltese Falcon

 The Maltese Falcon is an unusually interesting picture.
 If you can detach yourself from its fast-moving melodrama (no mean feat, but the way) you’ll discover that its cinetechnical interest is at least as great as the dramatic.
 It is one of the first films to point the way to a successful adaptation of the Citizen Kane photographic technique to more routine production.
 Much of the Kane technique has been retained: There is strikingly similar depth and crispness, the use of wide-angle lenses and roofed-in sets, not done just occasionally, when somebody thought of it, but throughout the picture, as an integral part of the production.
 Both director of photography Edeson and director John Huston have done very well with it, too.